Backups in the Capacity Calculation

 - Command-line backups performed directly from third-party applications: The subclient with the largest backup job is used to calculate capacity.
 For multi-stream backups, Commvault might register these backups as parallel jobs.
 In this scenario, the size of the largest backup is determined by adding up the size of all parallel jobs.

 - Virtual Server: The guest VM size is measured to calculate capacity.
-For more information, see How is the Virtual Machine size calculated?
+For more information, see Virtual Machines in the Capacity Calculation.

 - Oracle, Oracle RAC, SAP for Oracle, Informix and Sybase: After the latest backup jobs from each subclient have been identified, the subclient with the largest backup size for every instance is used to calculate capacity.